Understanding Transformer

 Each Encoder Layer has two Sublayers: Self-Attention Sublayer first and then Feed Forward Network($FFN$) Sublayer.
 After each sublayers are passed, they are connected to a residual stream and then layer-wise normalized(LayerNorm).

-Sublayers are the most fundamental building blocks in Encoder-Decoder structure of Transformer Architecture.
+In code, Sublayers are the most fundamental building blocks in Encoder-Decoder structure of Transformer Architecture.
 The two types of sublayers are already mentioned above.

 Now that we went over the modules inside Encoder in a brief top-down approach, we will first go over the shape/dimension changes in Self-Attention Sublayer, then Feed Forward Network Sublayer and will expand further.